bboymega/InstaFollowingBack-Web/README.md

 # InstaFollowingBack-Web
 <h2>This is the tutorial of the web interface.</h2>

 Checking Accounts that are not following back on Instagram with account dumped file HTML.
-Based on the project <a href="https://github.com/bboymega/InstaFollowBack">InstaFollowBack</a>.
+Based on the cli project <a href="https://github.com/bboymega/InstaFollowBack">InstaFollowBack</a>.

 This website is live at <a href="https://www.instafollowingback.com">InstaFollowingBack</a>.